-Anti-aging lip treatments should be used often, Herrmann notes, although the frequency depends on the product.
-"Those with reparative enzymes or SPF, for example, should be used daily or more to help restore healthy DNA," she says, "and depending on the season, products with intense hydration may be required multiple times throughout the day during the winter but not at all in the summer.
-Lastly, products with growth factors and antioxidants can be used once or twice daily, and those with mild retinol can be used up to three times per week."
+Antiaging lip treatments should be used often, Herrmann notes, although frequency depends on the product.
+"Those with reparative enzymes or SPF, for example, should be used once daily, or more, to help restore healthy DNA," she says.
+"Depending on the season, products with intense hydration may be needed multiple times throughout the day during winter but not at all in the summer," she adds.
+"Finally, products containing growth factors and antioxidants can be used once or twice daily, and those with mild retinol can be used up to three times per week."

 "While topical lip therapies are an essential part of good lip hygiene, in-office treatments can offer added benefits," she says.
 "Pigmentation, which often shows up on the upper lip, can be treated with light laser treatments, and fine lines can be targeted with fractionated resurfacing lasers.
 These induce collagen synthesis and can smooth vertical lip lines better than most injectable fillers."

-"This contains retinol 8, a stabilized vitamin A complex that's gentler than retinoids, helps boost collagen production, and fades dark spots and fine lip lines," Herrmann notes.
+Verso Skincare's Lip Serum contains Retinol 8, says Herrmann, which is "a stabilized vitamin-A complex that's gentler than most retinoids and helps boost collagen production while fading dark spots and fine lip lines."

-"This simple and inexpensive product hydrates lips with hyaluronic acid, protects from UV with an SPF 30, guards against free radical damage with vitamin E, and helps repair a cracked or chapped skin barrier with ceramides," she adds.
+While simple and inexpensive, Herrmann notes, CeraVe's Healing Lip Balm "hydrates lips with hyaluronic acid, protects from UV rays with SPF 30, guards against free-radical damage with vitamin E, and uses ceramides to help repair a cracked and chapped skin barrier."

-"This is another simple, protective option that has a mineral-based SPF 30," she says.
+"This is another simple, protective option that includes a mineral-based SPF 30," she says.
 "It's ideal for those with sensitive skin."

-"Dry or flaking lips look old, so using a product with sugar can help gently exfoliate lips and restore smoothness," she continues.
-"This is a favorite because it's formulated with acmella flower extract, kigelia africana fruit extract, and sugar to help smooth lips."
+"Dry or flaking skin makes lips look old," says Herrmann.
+"So using a product with sugar can help gently exfoliate lips and restore smoothness.
+"This is a favorite because it's formulated with acmella flower extract, kigelia Africana fruit extract, and sugar, which each help smooth lips."

 "As we age, estrogen decreases and results in thinner skin," Herrmann says.
-"This balm has a unique phytoestrogen technology that works to counteract fine lines and aging in women's skin."
+"This balm has a unique phytoestrogen technology that works to counteract fine lines in, and aging of, a woman's lips."

-"This is an awesome natural choice to restore plumpness and add color," she says.
+"An awesome, natural choice to restore plumpness and add color," Herrmann says.
 "With built-in SPF 30, it protects but also soothes and softens lips."

-"This has antioxidants vitamin E and silymarin, which target fine lines, sun damage, and dullness," she notes.
+Counting the antioxidants vitamin E and silymarin among its active ingredients, "This product targets fine lines, sun damage, and dullness," Herrmann notes.